 Students may earn credit for knowledge gained prior to enrollment in the college, or for knowledge gained outside traditional college courses.
 Students should contact the CLAS Advising Office for specific details on how credits can apply to core requirements.
-For credit in a student’s major or minor, the appropriate departmental advisor must be consulted.
-Individual departments establish criteria for AP, IB, and CLEP credit.
-Students should contact the department advisor for specific details.
+For credit within a student’s major or minor, the appropriate departmental major/minor advisor must be consulted.
+Individual departments establish criteria for AP, IB, and CLEP credits, therefore students should contact the departmental major/minor advisor for specific details.

 Advanced Placement (AP)

 Students who have taken advanced courses in high school and who have earned high scores on the Advanced Placement (AP) standardized exams may be eligible to receive college credit for lower-level courses.
 Advanced Placement scores of five, four, or three (a score of three requires a course letter grade of A in the last semester of the corresponding AP class) may receive college credit and advanced standing in those areas.